Nynros/InternetSecurity/README.txt

 Topic: DNS Settings
 ------------------------------
-Change the DNS settings on your internet-router to Quad9, it's privacy focused (https://www.quad9.net/) Find the IP-adress on the back at your router (https://fritz.box or https://192.168.0.1) Find the Name of the Admin-User on the back of your router Find the Password on the back of your router Webbrowser -> Router-Adress -> DNS -> Primary DNS 9.9.9.9 Webbrowser -> Router-Adress -> DNS -> Secondary DNS 149.112.112.112 Reboot your router and check the DNS settings
+Change the DNS settings on your internet-router to NextDNS/Quad9, it's privacy focused (https://www.quad9.net/) Find the IP-adress on the back at your router (https://fritz.box or https://192.168.0.1) Find the Name of the Admin-User on the back of your router Find the Password on the back of your router Webbrowser -> Router-Adress -> DNS -> Primary DNS 45.90.28.0 (NextDNS) Webbrowser -> Router-Adress -> DNS -> Secondary DNS 9.9.9.9 (Quad9) Reboot your router and check the DNS settings
+Visit "https://dnsleaktest.com/results.html" via a browser to check your actual DNS Server

 Topic: Internet Browser
 ------------------------------